Advertise with Us!

 Answer: The primary objective of clustering is to group together similar identities in such a way that while entities within a group are similar to each other, the groups remain different from one another.

 Generally, Within Sum of Squares is used for explaining the homogeneity within a cluster.
 For defining the number of clusters in a clustering algorithm, WSS is plotted for a range pertaining to a number of clusters.
 The resultant graph is known as the Elbow Curve.

-The Elbow Curve graph contains a point that represents the point post which there aren’t any decrements in the WSS.
+The Elbow Curve graph contains a point that represents the point post in which there aren’t any decrements in the WSS.
 This is known as the bending point and represents K in K–Means.

 Although the aforementioned is the widely-used approach, another important approach is the Hierarchical clustering.
 In this approach, dendrograms are created first and then distinct groups are identified from there.